-The SEROCCO-M is a Serial Communication Controller with two independent serial channels1).
+The SEROCCO-H is a Serial Communication Controller with two independent serial channels1).
 The serial channels are derived from updated protocol logic of the ESCC and DSCC4 device family providing a large set of protocol support and variety in serial interface configuration.
 This allows easy integration to different environments and applications.

-A generic 8- or 16-bit multiplexed/demultiplexed slave interface provides fast device access with low bus utilization and easy software handshaking.
+A generic 8- or 16-bit multiplexed/demultiplexed slave interface provides fast device access with low bus utilization and easy software handshaking (in the P-LFBGA-80-2 package only an 8-bit data bus is provided).
 DMA handshake control signals allow connection to an external DMA controller.